 - Verify: Your audience doesn’t want opinions or unsubstantiated facts.
 Do the due diligence, and make sure that you’re giving only what your audience wants.

-- Standards: Like consistency, keeping standards of process and template for reporting makes sure your report is clear.
+- Standards: Like consistency, keeping standards of process and a template for reporting makes sure your report is clear.

 - Use Tools: There are project management tools that incorporate these best practices, streamlining the process.
 More about how this benefits you, your team and boss